QuinnCiccoretti/physvr/README.md

 ### Adding your own Controller class:
 1. All controller modes are objects that extend the [BasicController](./js/controllers/BasicController.js) class.
 (This class in turn extends [ViveController](./js/controllers/ViveController.js), which is a lower level class that stores gamepad data and doesn't include physics support)
-2. To add your own controller mode, create an object that extends the BasicController class (or copy an existing controller and modify the class name)
+2. To add your own controller mode, create an object that extends the BasicController class (or copy an existing controller and modify the class name).
+I recommend you look at RefreshController (the very simplest controller) to figure out the javascript class syntax, which is a bit odd.
 3. Call:
 	 - `ctrlr1list.append(new MyController(0));`	Adds to controller 0
 	 - `ctrlr2list.append(new MyController(1));`	Adds to controller 1